 My thought was that Billy Cox surely knew UFO history better than that- so what did his response mean?
 I can only guess, but I had the thought that he might suffer from the basic assumption that we’re being visited by extraterrestrials from a planet not too much more advanced than ours.
 So Space Brothers or Evil Alien Invaders are the most likely scenarios from that limited point of view.

 I did have one ulterior motive for mentioning my book, without being crass enough to attempt to advertise it on Cox’s blog.
-I did get the stereotypical troll response from one of Billy’s readers, who attempted to tell me that Ray Kurzweil didn’t know what he was talking about and that artificial intelligence is bogus, etc.
+I did get a typical troll response from one of Billy’s readers, who attempted to tell me that Ray Kurzweil didn’t know what he was talking about and that artificial intelligence is bogus, etc.

 It’s funny.
 There’s always some doofus on social media who will just rubbish anything regardless of your references.
 On Reddit, astrophysiciast Paul LaViolette is an idiot who doesn’t know anything- peer-reviewed journals be damned.
 On Billy Cox’s blog, Ray Kurzweil is just a doofus who doesn’t know anything, despite his career, a priori predictions, track record, etc.- according to somebody on the internet.